john-itcsolutions/cheirrs/README.md

 `docker container inspect postgis_container`

-The container ip-address should be inserted in env.example together with the Gateway address, which should be inserted as the blockchain access addresses in the same file.
+The container ip-address should be inserted in env.example together with the Gateway address (found in `docker container inspect postgis_container`), which should be inserted as the blockchain access addresses in the same file.
 Next, alter port for database to 5432 and give it your own database's name.
 Then save the env.example file as a. .env, and b. as .env.test with these edited settings.

 Next we edit the elastos-smartweb-service/grpc-adenine/database/__init__.py file to insert the same database ip-address and your own database name.